 The Keele Golf Tournament is held annually when possible and is open to all members of the University, not just the SCR, and to their partners, including lay members of Council and Court.
-Now organised by Paul Collis, it has usually been played at a member's home course, followed by dinner and prize giving.
+Now organised by Chris Adams, it has usually been played at a member's home course, followed by dinner and prize giving.
 The top prize, to be held for one year, is the Rolo Cup, named after the former Professor of History and Deputy Vice-Chancellor, Paul Rolo.
 The current holder is Dr Anne Loweth (Life Sciences).

 A number of outings to places of interest - gardens, breweries, Roman sites by coach with the Classical Association, etc, are organised each year.
 Chris Adams will be happy to provide further details.